-Contact Human Resources with any questions about payroll processing, benefits and wellness, workers' compensation, and HR policies and procedures.
+Contact Human Resources with any questions about payroll processing, benefits and wellness, workers' compensation, CO-FAMLI leaves, and HR policies and procedures.

 Information Technology and Computing

 Contact ITS: at its@coloradocollege.edu or 719-389-6449 to order and set up your computer.
 The ITS: website is a helpful resource with how-to guides.